piotre10/Projekt_TI/README.md

 # "Deployment"

-To view webpage locally on your machine please download this repository and then open your_path_to_repo/html/main.html in web browser of choice
+To view webpage locally on your machine please download this repository and then open `your_path_to_repo/html/main.html` in your web browser.

 # Authors: